LogtalkDotOrg/logtalk3/library/dictionaries/NOTES.md

 can switch between implementations at runtime without code changes by using a parameter variable in the first argument of a `uses/2` directive.

-Dictionary keys should preferable be ground terms.
+Dictionary keys should preferably be ground terms.
 If the keys contain variables, the user must ensure that any instantiation of those variables when calling this library predicates will not affect the key ordering.